bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 Remember to use async/await and CancellationToken in your Web API codes at it improves your app overall scalability and performance.
 Using CancellationToken, bit stops processing requests when user/operator cancels her request.
 (By closing the browser/mobile app or clicking on cancel button provided by you).

-So open 3rd sample.
+Open 3rd sample.
 It contains upload methods using Web API attribute routing and uses async/await & CancellationToken.

 ### Web API - Configuration on traditional "ASP.NET"